Newark-on-Trent: Governance

+National representation

-The parliamentary borough of Newark returned two Members of Parliament (MPs) to the Unreformed House of Commons from 1673.
+The parliamentary constituency returned two Members of Parliament (MPs) to the Unreformed House of Commons from 1673.
 It was the last borough to be created before the Reform Act.
-William Ewart Gladstone, later Prime Minister, became its MP in 1832 and was re-elected in 1835, in 1837, and in 1841 twice, but possibly due to his support of the repeal of the Corn Laws and other issues he stood elsewhere after that time.
+William Ewart Gladstone, later prime minister, became its MP in 1832 and was re-elected in 1835, in 1837 and twice in 1841; this was possibly due to his support of the repeal of the Corn Laws and other issues.
+He stood elsewhere after that time.

 Newark elections were central to two interesting legal cases.
 In 1945, a challenge to Harold Laski, the Chairman of the National Executive Committee of the Labour Party, led Laski to sue the Daily Express, which had reported him as saying Labour might take power by violence if defeated at the polls.
 Laski vehemently denied saying this, but lost the action.
 In the 1997 general election, Newark returned Fiona Jones of the Labour Party.
 Jones and her election agent Des Whicher were convicted of submitting a fraudulent declaration of expenses, but the conviction was overturned on appeal.

-Newark's former MP Patrick Mercer, Conservative held the position of Shadow Minister for Homeland Security from June 2003 until March 2007, when he had to resign after making racially contentious comments to The Times.
+Newark's former MP, Patrick Mercer of the Conservatives, held the position of Shadow Minister for Homeland Security from June 2003 until March 2007, when he had to resign after making racially contentious comments to The Times.

 At a by-election on 5 June 2014 after the resignation of Patrick Mercer, he was replaced by the Conservative Robert Jenrick, who was re-elected at the general election of 7 May 2015.
+In January 2026, Jenrick was sacked from his shadow cabinet role and removed from the Conservative Party after his plans to defect to Reform UK became known to the party leadership.
+He then joined Reform later the same day.

+Local government

-Newark has three local-government tiers: Newark Town Council, Newark and Sherwood District Council and Nottinghamshire County Council.
+Newark has three local government tiers: Newark Town Council, Newark and Sherwood District Council and Nottinghamshire County Council.
 The 39 district councillors cover waste, planning, environmental health, licensing, car parks, housing, leisure and culture.
 It opened a national Civil War Centre and Newark Museum in May 2015.
 The area elects ten councillors to Nottinghamshire County Council.
 It provides children's services, adult care, and highways and transport services.

-Newark Town Council

 The town has an elected council of 18 members from seven wards: Beacon (5 councillors), Bridge (3), Castle (2), Devon (5), Magnus (1), Sleaford (1) and South (1).
-Newark Town Council has taken on some responsibilities devolved by Newark and Sherwood District Council, including parks, open spaces and Newark Market.
+Newark Town Council has taken on some responsibilities devolved by Newark and Sherwood District Council, including parks, open spaces and the narket.
 It also runs events such as the LocAle and Weinfest, a museum in the Town Hall, and allotments.

 A new police station costing £7 million opened in October 2006.